Welcome to Sleeping Bear Twig Furniture. My name is Bill Perkins.

 Environmentally, my work is about as low-impact as furniture gets.
 Willow is an extremely renewable resource, and thrives with harvesting.
 I only take birch and cedar bark from dead trees.
 I also use the hugely over-planted Douglas fir Christmas tree.

-I make each piece of work myself as I have for the last 25 years.
+I make each piece of work myself as I have for more than 30 years.